OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers2.rst

 It is up to you to ensure that each reference is assigned a pointee before it is used.
-Here is a simple example of bad code, and a drawing of how memory would react if this code were executed.
+Here is a simple example of bad code, and a visualization of how memory would react if this code were executed.

 .. codeinclude:: Pointers/badPointers
    :tag: badPointers

+|

 .. inlineav:: badPointerPowCON ss
    :links: AV/Pointers/badPointerPowCON.css
    :scripts: AV/Development/Milen/badPointerPowCON.js